-- 2.1 Describe the approach to demands and needs and suitability statements. - 2.2 Describe the regulatory and other information brokers disclose to clients. - 2.3 Explain how complaints impact on customer experience.
+- 2.1 Describe the approach to demands and needs and suitability statements. - 2.2 Describe the regulatory information and other details brokers disclose to clients. - 2.3 Explain how complaints are handled and the impact on customer experience.

-Understand the role of the insurance broker in the negotiation and placing of insurance contracts.
+3. Understand the role of the insurance broker in the negotiation and placing of insurance contracts.

-- 3.1 Explain the broker's duty in the presentation of risk to insurers. - 3.2 Explain the principles and objectives of good submission drafting. - 3.3 Explain the duties of other parties when business is placed with a broker. - 3.4 Describe good practice in the presentation of guotation and contract information to clients. - 3.5 Explain the delivery of contract certainty, key policy documentation and dealing with subjectivities. - 3.6 Explain the legal duties of wholesale brokers.
+- 3.1 Explain the broker's duty in the presentation of risk to insurers. - 3.2 Explain the principles and objectives of good submission drafting. - 3.3 Explain the duties of other parties when business is placed with a broker. - 3.4 Describe good practice in the presentation of quotation and contract information to clients. - 3.5 Explain the delivery of contract certainty, key policy documentation and dealing with subjectivities. - 3.6 Explain the legal duties of wholesale brokers.